General Information

 Who is qualified to be a provider of a premarital preparation course?

-- A psychologist licensed under Chapter 490, Florida Statutes
+• A psychologist licensed under Chapter 490, Florida Statutes

-- A clinical social worker licensed under Chapter 491, Florida Statutes
+• A clinical social worker licensed under Chapter 491, Florida Statutes

-- A marriage and family therapist licensed under Chapter 491, Florida Statutes
+• A marriage and family therapist licensed under Chapter 491, Florida Statutes

-- A mental-health counselor licensed under Chapter 491, Florida Statutes
+• A mental health counselor licensed under Chapter 491, Florida Statutes

-- An official representative of a religious institution that is recognized under Florida Statute 496.404(20), if the representative has relevant training
+• An official representative of a religious institution that is recognized under Florida Statute 496.404(20), if the representative has relevant training

-- Any other provider designated by a judicial circuit, including but not limited to school counselors who are certified to offer such courses
+• Any other provider designated by a judicial circuit, including but not limited to school counselors who are certified to offer such courses

-Are blood test and physical exams required?
+Are blood tests and physical exams required?

 No.